jesscxc/copy-line-down/README.md

-# Use Sublime Text to Copy Lines To Bottom of File
+# Use Sublime Text to Copy a Line to the Bottom of a File

 I have a long file of quotes.
-Using Sublime Text and a Mac, I want to copy specific ones to the bottom, then return to the same spot in the text file.
+I want to copy specific ones to the bottom, then return to the same spot in the text file.

-This is a macro to do just that.
+You can download the .sublime-macro file and put it in any Sublime Text package folder.
+It will show up under Tools | Macros | <PackageName>.
+For instance, you can put it in Sublime Text's /Packages/User folder.

+If you have a Mac and want to create the macro from scratch, the instructions are below.

 To activate the F2 key, remember to hold the 'fn' key in the very bottom left of the keyboard while hitting the F2 key.